 We used the HYPERLINK function or Insert Link feature to insert a link of a cell in another sheet in previous methods.
 Excel offers a manual way to insert a link to a cell in any sheet we want.

 Step 1: Place the cursor at the edge of a cell’s (i.e., F13) border and wait until the entire selection icon appears.

 Step 2: Right-click on the mouse the Excel shows the cell number under the cursor.

 Step 3: Holding the right-click press ALT and Drag the cursor towards the destined sheet (where you want to insert the link).
 ALT key is used to shift between sheets in Excel.
 After moving closer to the destined sheet (i.e., Drag and Drop), Excel selects the destined sheet.

 Step 4: Place the cursor where you want the link (i.e., C5 in the Drag and Drop Sheet).
 Then Release the right click holding, a Context Menu appears.
 Select the Create Hyperlink Here option.

 ⏩ Selecting Create Hyperlink Here insert the cell’s link in the Drag and Drop Sheet’s C5 cell.

 ⏩ Repeat the sequences (i.e., Steps 1 to 3) to insert links of all required cells in the sheet.

 You can check whether the inserted links work or not by simply clicking on them.

-In the article, we demonstrate multiple ways to Excel link cell to another sheet.
+In the article, we demonstrate multiple ways for to Excel link a cell to another sheet.
 To do so, we use HYPERLINK and INDIRECT functions as well as multiple Excel features.
 Some methods create clickable links to the cell and others just fetch the values from the respected cells.
 You can use any of the methods to link a cell to another sheet according to your dataset demand.
 Hope the above-described methods do your job.
 If you have further queries or something to add, feel free to comment in the comment section.